Oban: Education

 Oban has a primary school campus located in the south of the town along with Park Primary School at the north of the town, and a major high school, Oban High School.
 In 2019, £36 million was spent on a new building for the high school, replacing the original 1890 building which was subsequently demolished.

 Secondary school pupils are drawn from a wide surrounding catchment area, with some pupils having long commutes to and from school every day.
 Students who live on surrounding islands such as Coll or Mull stay at a local hostel during the school week.
-The school funds the hostel so that the families of the students don't have to pay themselves.
+The school funds the hostel so that the families of the students do not have to pay themselves.

 The building formerly used as Rockfield Primary School has now been taken over by the Community and is being extensively refurbished.
 It has also been used as a polling station for areas of the town.

+Higher education in Oban is provided through the University of the Highlands and Islands (UHI).
+UHI Argyll operates a learning centre at Glenshellach, offering access to further and higher education courses.
+The Scottish Association for Marine Science (SAMS), based at Dunbeg near Oban, is an academic partner of UHI and provides undergraduate and postgraduate education in marine science, including bachelor's, master's and doctoral programmes.

 Media

 Television signals are received from the Torosay and local relay transmitters.

-For many years Oban FM was the town's local radio station which broadcast local news and entertainment to the town.
-The station ceased broadcasting after 32 years in July 2024 although liquidators had yet to be brought into the company at the end of August 2024 and its website remains online but does not play any stream.
-In October and November 2024, Nevis Radio announced that it had been granted approval from OFCOM to extend its coverage to Oban and that from 2025 it will broadcast on 103.3FM, the same frequency that had been used by Oban FM.
+For many years, Oban FM was the town's local radio station, which broadcast local news and entertainment.
+The station ceased broadcasting after 32 years in July 2024.
+In November 2024, Nevis Radio announced that it had been granted approval from Ofcom to extend its coverage to Oban.
+Nevis Radio launched on 103.3 FM on 21 May 2025.

-The town is served by BBC Radio Scotland on 93.3 FM.
+The town is also served by BBC Radio Scotland on 93.3 FM.

-The Oban Times is the weekly local newspaper which publishes on every Thursdays.
+The Oban Times is the weekly local newspaper which publishes on Thursdays.